iotJumpway/Arduino-Examples/ESP8266/TTM/README.md

 ![IoT JumpWay TTM ESP8266 Arduino Device](../../Images/TTM/breadboard.jpg)

-## Pin Connections
+## ESP8266 / DHT Pin Connections

 Coming soon.

 ## Software Installation

 - Install Arduino, tested with 1.8.4:  [Visit arduino.cc](https://www.arduino.cc/en/Main/Software "Visit arduino.cc") If you have the option to download from Windows Store I suggest against this, I ran into a number of issues when I wanted to move the locations of the default folders or access the files, I suggest downloading the zip where possible.
-- Install ESP8266 Arduino:  [ESP8266 core for Arduino on GitHub](https://github.com/esp8266/Arduino "ESP8266 core for Arduino on GitHub") Follow the instructions provided  [here (Installing with Boards Manager)](https://github.com/esp8266/Arduino#installing-with-boards-manager "here (Installing with Boards Manager)")
+- Install ESP8266 Arduino:  [ESP8266 core for Arduino Docs](https://esp8266.github.io/Arduino/versions/2.0.0/doc/installing.html "ESP8266 core for Arduino Docs") Follow the instructions provided  [here (Installing with Boards Manager)](https://esp8266.github.io/Arduino/versions/2.0.0/doc/installing.html#using-git-version "here (Installing with Boards Manager)").
+- Install the following libraries in  Arduino IDE PubSubClient, ArduinoJson, DHT.

 ## Cloning The Repository